tabular-io/iceberg-kafka-connect/README.md

 | iceberg.write-exception.handler                | Sucblass of io.tabular.iceberg.connect.data.WriteExceptionHandler , if this is not-null write exception mode is turned on in the connector |
 | iceberg.write-exception.handler.properties.*   | properties to be passed to the failed record factory                                                                                       |

-You do not need to use the Error SMT to turn on dead letter mode; however, the provided `io.tabular.iceberg.connect.deadletter.DefaultFailedRecordFactory` assumes the Error SMT has been used and will throw exceptions if not.
-You can implement your own WriteExceptionHandler/FailedRecordFactory to skip messages, transform messages, strip fields from messages and only write the
+You do not need to use the Error SMT to turn on dead letter mode; however, the provided `io.tabular.iceberg.connect.exception.DeadLetterTableWriteExceptionHandler` initializes a
+`io.tabular.iceberg.connect.exception.DefaultFailedRecordFactory` that assumes the Error SMT has been used and will throw exceptions if not.
+This handler will write to a configured Iceberg table.
+You can implement your own WriteExceptionHandler/FailedRecordFactory to skip messages, transform messages, strip fields from messages and only write the Kafka metadata, etc.
-Kafka metadata etc.

 ### Routing